 Historical Context and Evolution

 The evolution of betting apps has been driven by technological advancements and changing consumer behaviors.
-In recent years, the integration of real-time data analytics and machine learning has enhanced the user experience, offering insights that were once only available to professional analysts.
+In recent years, the integration of real-time data analytics and machine learning has enhanced the user experience by offering insights once available only to professional analysts.
 This technological leap has made betting more accessible to casual fans, who can now make informed decisions with ease.
 The social aspect of these apps, which often includes features like chat rooms and community forums, adds another layer of engagement, fostering a sense of camaraderie among users.

 Differences Between DFS and Traditional Fantasy Sports